prueker/METARMap/README.md

 Add the following line to your crontab file in order to automatically turn on your METAR Map when the Raspberry Pi boots up: `@reboot sleep 15 && /home/pi/refresh.sh`

-If you have an Apple device, you can install [this shortcut](https://www.icloud.com/shortcuts/89606c2285dc4cb69c5590a4beac9bfe) to launch utilize `map_toggle.sh` functionality remotely.
+If you have an Apple device, you can install [this shortcut](https://www.icloud.com/shortcuts/89606c2285dc4cb69c5590a4beac9bfe) to utilize `map_toggle.sh` functionality remotely.
 With this, you are able to control your METAR Map while connected to your home network.

 * You may need to [allow untrusted shortcuts](https://www.idownloadblog.com/2020/06/16/allow-untrusted-shortcuts-iphone-tutorial/) for this function to work.